Yasujirō

 Yasujirō, Yasujiro or Yasujirou is a masculine Japanese given name.

-Possible writings
+Written forms

 Yasujirō can be written using different combinations of kanji characters.
 Here are some examples:

 The characters used for "jiro" (二郎 or 次郎) literally means "second son" and usually used as a suffix to a masculine name, especially for the second child.
 The "yasu" part of the name can use a variety of characters, each of which will change the meaning of the name ("康" for healthy, "靖" for peaceful, "安" and so on).